LGBTQ rights in Indonesia

-An over-broad interpretation of the Pornography Act, coupled with government inaction, has enabled the police to use it in targeting LGBT people.

 In 2016, 2022 and 2025, Indonesia voted against the United Nations independent expert on sexual orientation and gender identity at the United Nations Human Rights Council.

-In 2022, the Indonesian government amended its penal code to prohibit sexual activity outside of marriage, a provision set to take in force in 2026.
+In 2022, the Indonesian government amended its penal code to prohibit sexual activity outside of marriage, a provision set to take in force on 2 January 2026.
 Unmarried partners who engage in sex can face up to one year in prison.
-Although the national criminal code does not explicitly criminalize same-sex relationships, same-sex marriage is not legally recognized, effectively placing all sexual activity between same-sex partners outside legal recognition.
+Although the national penal code does not explicitly criminalize same-sex relationships, same-sex marriage is not legally recognized, effectively placing all sexual activity between same-sex partners outside legal recognition.

-On 19 October 2025, police in Surabaya arrested 34 men accused of having gay sex and publicly paraded them through the streets in front of the press.
-Photos show the suspects barefoot and bound together at the wrists by zip ties being paraded in front of a press scrum on 22 October.